Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 \section{Event selection}

-The signal region (SR) and control region (CR) of the analysis feature an $\Pe\Pgm$ final state.
-Events are selected with HLT paths relying on the presence of an electron, a muon, or both an electron and a muon.
+The signal region (SR) and control region (CR) of the analysis feature an $\Pe\PGm$ final state.
+Events are selected by triggering on the presence of an electron, a muon, or both an electron and a muon.
 Offline, the leading (trailing) lepton \pt is required to be greater than 24 (15)\GeV.
 The electron (muon) is required to have $\abs{\eta}<2.5$ (2.4), to pass the identification criteria~\cite{CMS:2020uim} (\cite{CMS:2018rym}) and be isolated.
 The electron and muon must have opposite-sign (OS) electric charge, be separated by $\Delta R > 0.5$, and have an invariant mass above 20\GeV.
-The difference $\abs{d_z}$ between the longitudinal impact parameter of the electron and the muon is required to be less than 0.04\cm.
+The difference $\abs{d_z}(\Pe,\PGm)$ between the longitudinal impact parameter of the electron and the muon is required to be less than 0.04\cm.
 The leptons are selected irrespectively of their $\abs{d_z}$ with respect to the primary vertex.
-The $\Pe\Pgm$ vertex is then built from the two leptons, and its $z$ position is calculated as the average $z$ intercepted of the tracks of the two objects.
+The $\Pe\PGm$ vertex is then built from the two leptons, and its $z$ position is calculated as the average $z$ intercepted of the tracks of the two objects.
 The event is vetoed if there is any additional identified and isolated electron or muon.

-The track multiplicity associated with the $\Pe\Pgm$ vertex, $\ntracks$, is used to separate the signal from the backgrounds.
+The track multiplicity associated with the $\Pe\PGm$ vertex, $\ntracks$, is used to separate the signal from the backgrounds.
 It is calculated considering tracks with $\abs{d_z}$ less than 0.05\cm with respect to the electron-muon vertex, $\pt>0.5\GeV$, and $\abs{\eta}<2.5$, and discarding the tracks used to build the selected electron and muon candidates.
 In the SR, $\ntracks$ is required to be zero.
 As shown in Fig.~\ref{fig:sim} (left), this requirement keeps about half of the elastic photon-fusion signal events because of pileup track contamination, while reducing quark- and gluon-induced inclusive processes by more than two orders of magnitude.
+The $\ntracks$ variable is poorly modelled by simulations, and data-driven corrections are determined and applied to signal and background samples, as detailed in Section \ref{sec:corr}.
 In the CR, $\ntracks$ is required to be between 1 and 5, which provides a CR enriched in inclusive backgrounds.
 An upper requirement of $\ntracks$ = 5 is imposed to select events with a similar topology as the SR and reduce extrapolation biases from the CR to the SR. The CR contains about 20 times more events than the SR.

 In the $\ggtotautau$ process, the $\PGt$ leptons and their visible decay products are produced back-to-back~\cite{CMS:2024qjo}, while the decay products of the $\PW$ bosons from the $\ggtoww$ process are not.
 A minimum azimuth angle separation (acoplanarity) between the electron and the muon, $A = 1-\abs{\Delta\phi}/\pi>0.015$, is applied to reduce the $\ggtotautau$ contributions while keeping the signal efficiency higher than 95\%, as shown in Fig.~\ref{fig:sim} (right).
 This selection criterion also removes a significant fraction of the DY background in the SR.